 I AM AN ALLY, I HAVE WITNESSED OR EXPERIENCED HARASSMENT AT WORK OR SEXUAL VIOLENCE AND I WANT TO KNOW MY RIGHTS

 We are here for you.

 We offer free and confidential legal services to anyone who is an ally or has experienced or witnessed sexual or psychological harassment in the workplace or violence of a sexual nature.
 We help you understand your rights and the legal steps that meet your needs.

-Get legal advice in all areas of law, including civil law, family law, labor law, human rights, immigration law and criminal law.
+Get legal advice in all areas of law, including civil law, family law, labor law, human rights, immigration law, criminal law, and class action.

 We offer all forms of legal services, with the exception of drafting court proceedings and representing you in court (speaking to a judge on your behalf).